aspose-words/Aspose.Words-API-References/english/net/aspose.words.shaping/itextshaperfactory/gettextshaper/_index.md

 ---
 title: ITextShaperFactory.GetTextShaper
 second_title: Aspose.Words for .NET API Reference
-description: Returns new instance of a text shaper for the font specified by fontPath and faceIndex in C#
+description: ITextShaperFactory method.
+Returns new instance of a text shaper for the font specified by fontPath and faceIndex in C#
 type: docs
 weight: 10
 url: /net/aspose.words.shaping/itextshaperfactory/gettextshaper/